 MTH 178.
-General Trigonometry3 credit hours
+General Trigonometry3 credit hours Prerequisite: MTH 169 or placement test equivalent 45 lecture hours

 This course provides a rigorous background in trigonometry necessary for students intending to study calculus.
 Topics include circular functions, graphs, inverse circular functions, trigonometric functions, solution of triangles, identities, vectors, complex numbers, and polar coordinates.
 This course transfers to many four-year institutions.
 (MTH 178 and MTH 179 may be taken concurrently.
 It is recommended that MTH 179 be taken first if the two are not taken concurrently.)
 A graphing calculator is required for this course.
 Consult the time schedule for current brand and model.